ttrotto/rusterize/README.md

 # Create a GeoDataFrame
 gdf = gpd.GeoDataFrame({'value': range(1, len(geoms) + 1)}, geometry=geometries, crs='EPSG:32619')

-# rusterize to "dense" -> return a xarray with the burned geometries (default)
+# rusterize to "xarray" -> return a xarray with the burned geometries and spatial reference (default)
+# will raise a ModuleNotFoundError if xarray and rioxarray are not found
 output = rusterize(
     gdf,
     res=(1, 1),